devsecopsgirl/static-s3-website-cloudfront/README.md

 # static-s3-website-cloudfront

-On Linux machine configure your AWS profile
+Before running the script, Please ensure that you have configured your AWS profile on your linux machine.

-Replace the S3 bitbucket name and region
+Do not forget to replace the variable 'bucket_name' with the bucket name you are creating.